 - 0 to 255: enables this feature.
 The value specifies the destination database in the destination ApsaraDB for Redis instance.
 For example, a value of 0 indicates that the data of all databases in the source ApsaraDB for Redis instance is migrated to database 0 in the destination ApsaraDB for Redis instance.

 rewrite Specifies whether to overwrite the existing keys in ApsaraDB for Redis that are the same as those in the RDB file.
 Valid values:

 Note Default value: true.
 We recommend that you back up the valid data in ApsaraDB for Redis before you migrate data.
 If you set this parameter to false and a key exists in both the source and destination databases, an error message is returned.

 - false: does not overwrite the existing keys.

-parallel The number of concurrent threads used to synchronize the RDB file.
-More concurrent threads improve synchronization performance.Note
+parallel The number of concurrent threads used to restore the RDB file.
+More concurrent threads improve the synchronization performance.Note

 - Minimum value: 1.